-- Supported video board models on Windows:
+- Supported AJA video board models for Mistika Boutique:

-Aja Kona4: 4 x SDI 3G.
-Up to 2 x 2K (2K Stereo3D) or 1 x 4K/UHD up to 60p 10b.
+AJA Kona4: 4 x SDI 3G - Up to 2 x 2K (2K Stereo3D) or 1 x 4K/UHD up to 60p 10 bit.

-Aja Corvid88: 8 x SDI 3G.
-Up to 2 x 4K/UHD 60p (for 4K Stereo3D and for UHD SDR + HDR simultaneous monitoring).
+AJA Corvid88: 8 x SDI 3G - Up to 2 x 4K/UHD 60p (for 4K Stereo3D and for UHD SDR + HDR simultaneous monitoring).

-Note: Tangent drivers are not provided with Mistika Boutique.
+Note: The Tangent driver (TangentHub / Tangent Synapse) is not provided with Mistika Boutique.
 Please download the drivers from www.tangentwave.co.uk

-Any model supported in your OS
+Any model supported in your operating system.